bzrudski/vectorose/docs/users_guide/statistics.md

 The **mean direction** $\mu$ indicates where the single cluster is located on the surface of the sphere.

-The **concentration parameter** is analogous to the inverse of the standard deviation of the Gaussian distribution; the higher the concentration parameter, the more the vectors are co-localised (or concentrated) to a single point.
+The **concentration parameter** $\kappa$ is analogous to the inverse of the standard deviation of the Gaussian distribution; the higher the concentration parameter, the more the vectors are co-localised (or concentrated) to a single point.

 VectoRose can estimate both parameters to fit a von Mises-Fisher to the provided vectors.
 VectoRose can compute the mean direction and